Rocky Mountain Bicycles

-Rocky Mountain is a Canadian bicycle manufacturer based in Saint-Georges, Quebec.
+Rocky Mountain is a Canadian bicycle manufacturer based in North Vancouver, British Columbia.
 Its name is a reference to the mountain range that stretches from eastern British Columbia to the southwest United States.

 History

 Rocky Mountain Bicycles had its beginnings in the basement of a Vancouver bike store called West Point Cycles.
 It was in 1978 when two men began modifying Nishiki road bikes by adding wider tires, straight handlebars and internal five-speed gears.
 Their aim was to create a bicycle that could be ridden and raced on the technical trails of the West Coast.
 Rocky Mountain Bicycles Ltd. was officially incorporated in 1981, with Grayson Bain serving as president until 1997.
 In 1982, working with frame designer Tom Ritchey, the company introduced its first production mountain bike - the "Sherpa".

+Quoted from the Mountain bike hall of fame entry, written by Jacob Heilbron "Rocky Mountain Bicycles opened a frame building facility in 1984, with lugged road and mountain frames built by English expatriate Derek Bailey.
+Paul Brodie, an artist and motorcycle head began by painting, then bronze welding the mountain bike frames in 1985, when Rocky Mountain Bicycles began producing and supplying their own brand mountain and road bikes across Canada.
+The Vancouver trademark sloping top tube was initiated in the same year when Paul Brodie built the first Rocky Mountain “Avalanche” frame for Jacob Heilbron.
+Pippin Osborne was frame designer and Dan Gerhard was the national sales manager of Rocky Mountain during these early years."